Portland General Electric Company research snapshot

 Bearish case

-More likely if rates rise, Oregon regulators limit cost recovery or allowed returns, wildfire liabilities increase, customer affordability pressure constrains rate increases, or the capital plan faces financing headwinds.
+More likely if rates rise, Oregon regulators limit cost recovery or allowed returns, wildfire liabilities increase, negative free cash flow pressures the balance sheet, customer affordability constrains rate increases, or the capital plan faces financing headwinds.

 POR AI technical analysis